top of page

 To play, press and hold the enter key.
 To stop, release the enter key.

 Tillandsia prefers bright light.
 If you are living in an apartment, the best place to place your tillandsia is at the balcony or near a window.
 Some species of tillandsia can be placed outdoor and be exposed to full sun.
 As a general guide, the soft and green-leafed tillandsia prefers a shadier spot while those thick and silver-leafed tillandsia prefers a brighter spot.

 Tillandsia prefers a spot with good air circulation.
-It should preferably dry within 3 to 4 hours after watering.
-If the air circulation is poor and it does not dry within 4 hours after watering, it may be susceptible to wet rot.
-If you are placing your tillandsia in a terrarium, it is advisable to dry your tillandsia after watering before placing it back inside the terrarium.
+At a location with good air circulation, it should preferably dry within 3 to 4 hours after watering.
+If the air circulation is poor, it may be susceptible to wet rot.